- Supplements Facts

 Crominex® 3+ uniquely binds chromium to Capros® amla extract and Primavie® shilajit (rich in fulvic acid).
 This results in superior a form of chromium for two main reasons.

 First, it protects the chromium from oxidizing and turning from the desired “3+” form (trivalent) into the potentially harmful “6+” form (hexavalent).
-Scientific testing has shown that, unlike leading competing chromium brands, Crominex® 3+ does not oxidize and always remains in the desired 3+ trivalent structure.
+Scientific testing has shown that, unlike leading competing chromium brands, Crominex® 3+ is not prone to oxidation and remains in the desired 3+ trivalent structure.

-Second, the chromium in Crominex® 3+ is better absorbed than other leading chromium brands.
-Plus, in addition to promoting healthy blood sugar and insulin levels, Crominex® 3+ also has been shown to support healthy cholesterol levels and improve markers of oxidative stress.
+Second, the chromium in Crominex® 3+ may be better absorbed than other leading chromium brands.
+Plus, in addition to promoting healthy blood sugar and insulin levels, Crominex® 3+ may help you maintain healthy cholesterol levels and improve markers of oxidative stress.

 InSea2®: Help Slow Down Digestion of Both Starch and Sugar